 Re-use of association and role names

 This Guidance discourages reuse of role names in different associations – that is if the association named A0 has roles R0 and R1, there should not be an association named A1 that uses either R0 or R1 as a role name.
-While technically not prohibited in S-100, this kind of reuse is poor modeling practice and causes ambiguity for implementations as to which feature type(s) are expected to be located at the other end of the binding, necessitating that applications look up the association by name to disambiguate linkages.
+While technically not prohibited in S-100, this kind of reuse is poor modelling practice and causes ambiguity for implementations as to which feature type(s) are expected to be located at the other end of the binding, necessitating that applications look up the association by name to disambiguate linkages.
 The reasons will become clear when considering that the GML format in Part 10b uses role names as XML tags for feature associations.

 EXAMPLE: Allowing <serviceAuthority xlink:href=”#US890321” xlink:title=”VTSControl”/> as well as <serviceAuthority xlink:href=”#US890321” xlink:title=”RadioControl”/> requires applications to look up the associations by name in the FC to determine whether the feature at the other end should be a VTS authority or a radio service.

-Association A0 with the same roles R0 and R1 can however be used as-is to associate another pair of feature/information classes; though this latter practice is not recomended (consider creating an abstract generalization class and applying the association to that generalization class).
+Association A0 with the same roles R0 and R1 can however be used as-is to associate another pair of feature/information classes; though this latter practice is not recommended (consider creating an abstract generalization class and applying the association to that generalization class).

 Additional rules

-Names of features and information types must use their camel case codes.
+Names of features and information classes must use their camel case codes.

 Vector feature classes must use the stereotype <<FeatureType>> and information classes must use the stereotype <<InformationType>>.
 A stereotype allows designers to extend the UML model by creating new model elements.

 Coverage type elements (describing the coverage geometry) compliant to S-100 should use the appropriate stereotype from S-100 Part 8; and Application Schemas for coverage data may depict the data attributes by defining a <<FeatureType>> element with the thematic data attributes and associating it with the coverage type element.
+Examples of coverage type elements and features are shown in Figure B-6-3.